ankeesler/anwork/README.md

 ## Developing

-To develop on the anwork project, there is only one dependency that needs to be installed.
+To develop on the anwork project, run the bootstrap.sh script as above, and then you should be good to go!

-0. Download Go!
-You can do so with Homebrew:
+To run all of the tests, try the following.
 ```
-$ brew install go
+$ ginkgo -r .
 ```

-To run the unit tests, try the following.
+To run the tests in a particular package, try the following.
 ```
-$ go get -t ./...                          # download dependencies for testing
-$ go install github.com/onsi/ginkgo/ginkgo # install ginkgo testing binary
+$ ginkgo path/to/package
-$ ginkgo -r .                              # run the tests with the ginkgo testing binary
 ```

 ### Style